salvakantero/MineSquadPi/Readme.txt

 - The invincibility shield is ideal for exploring areas with many enemies or chasing enemies.

-- Avoid terrain obstacles (cacti, barbed wire, etc.) whenever possible, as they reduce energy.
+- Avoid terrain obstacles (cacti, clamps, etc.) whenever possible, as they reduce energy.

 - In advanced levels, chasing enemies are very dangerous.
 Eliminate them before they corner you.